 And I had a family to feed here in Texas, thousands of miles away from my “real home” back in NY.

-I still struggle with this whole episode, despite having left Citi more than a dozen years ago.
+I still struggle with this whole episode, despite having left Citi more than 14 years ago.

-I was admired admired & respected as a man of integrity.
+I was widely admired & respected as a man of integrity.

 As the ultimate customer champion.